Adult Ministries and Education

 We experience the love of God through caring and supportive relationships.
 We foster those relationships through different fellowship opportunities.

 Martha Circle is a circle of friendship in Jesus among United Methodist Women in the church.
-The group will meet again in February for devotions, service and fellowship.
+The group will meet for devotions, service and fellowship.
 The meetings are held in the library.
 Martha Circle will meet again on September 14, 2017 at 10:00 am in the Library at NUMC.
 We welcome everyone to join us.

 Agape: Friends in Faith